owncloud/ocis/services/ocm/README.md

 ## Enable OCM

-To enable OpenCloudMesh you have to set three environment variables:
+To enable OpenCloudMesh you have to set three environment variables.
+The path  `/etc/ocis` in the example below depends on the installation type and derives, if not otherwise defined from the `OCIS_CONFIG_DIR` envvar.
 ```console
 export OCIS_ENABLE_OCM=true
 export OCM_OCM_PROVIDER_AUTHORIZER_PROVIDERS_FILE="/etc/ocis/ocmproviders.json"